noizu-labs-ml/NoizuPromptLingo/README.md

 ===============================
 ![image](https://github.com/noizu-labs-ml/NoizuPromptLingo/assets/6298118/3ecd25df-d79f-4145-8c75-0ae11f6c2d94)

+# Getting Started
+Just copy and paste the [master prompt chain](prompt.chain.md) into you gpt4 session.
+Or run the `collate.py` with the set of tools you want to include.
+It will concatenate them onto the end of the [nlp](nlp/) master prompt.

+# Blurb
 Introducing a Well-Defined Prompting Syntax: Unleashing the True Potential of Language Models

 In the rapidly evolving landscape of language models and their applications, consistency and clarity in communication are paramount.
 A well-defined prompting syntax, language, or idiom rule set offers numerous benefits that can elevate the efficiency and effectiveness of interactions between humans and language models.
 Here's why adopting a standardized prompting system like the one presented can transform the way we engage with LLMs: